 Besides standard description, sections included in the output are

-- Behavior facts or metrics of the existing environment along with the structural integration and operational behavior of an organization
+- Behavioral facts or metrics of the existing environment along with the structural integration and operational behavior of an organization

-- How the concerns raised by various stakeholders are addressed and mapping metrics
+- How the concerns raised by various stakeholders are addressed along with the mapping metrics

 - Rationale behind the selection of architectural principles and tradeoff considerations